 Where are we?

-Since 15th November 2015, we meet in the main hall at the Barclays School (Old Town│Walkern Road│Stevenage│SG1 3RB).
+We meet in the main hall at the Barclays School (Old Town│Walkern Road│Stevenage│SG1 3RB).
 We look forward to see you there!

 From 10:30am, prior to the start of the service at 11:00am, you'll have a chance to grab a cup of coffee, a doughnut or fruit, or look at some of the information on the board about what is going on in the church.